mgiang/mihini-markdown-doc/README.md

 - build.$target/runtime : the runtime folder contains all Mihini Agent artifacts that need to be integrated in the target device.
-- build.$target/runtime/lib contains the libs you may need to link with when developing an application that works with ReadyAgent, like:
+- build.$target/runtime/lib contains the libs you may need to link with when developing an application that works with the Mihini Agent, like:
    - libSwi\_AirVantage.so
    - libSwi\_Sms.so
    - libSwi\_System.so